cloudstaking/terraform-digitalocean-polkadot/README.md

 # terraform-scaleway-polkadot

-Terraform module to bootstrap DigitalOcean droplets ready-to-use for Kusama/Polkadot validators.
+Terraform module to bootstrap ready-to-use _single node_ (or optionally _active-standby_) Kusama/Polkadot validators in DigitalOcean.
 It creates firewall, optional droplet volume and finally ensure the latest snapshot from [Polkashots](https://polkashots.io) is pulled.

 ## Requirements